zenml-io/zenml/docs/book/user-guide/advanced-guide/sandbox.md

 You might nevertheless be interested in using the resources provisioned in the Sandbox to run your own pipelines.
 There are two ways to do this:

-### Run code and re-use execution environments from example pipelines (no new dependencies needed)
+### Run pipelines without custom dependencies

+If you have code that uses the same dependencies as the ones provided in the examples docs, you can simply update the example pipeline code (or even add new pipelines) by pushing to a git repository, and reusing existing [environment builds](containerize-your-pipeline.md#reuse-docker-image-builds-from-previous-runs) of the example pipelines.

-In order to update the code, you need to be able to push to the code repository.
+Of course, in order to be able to do that, you need to be able to push to the code repository.
 You can either:

 * Fork the zenml repository, so that the examples directory is within your code, and you can edit it in your fork, or
 * Create a new code repository with a new token that allows you to push.
 You can then copy the examples code into your new code repository, and edit it.